-5.2.1 A 3 percent inflation target would have prevented the 2009-2010 ELB crisis in the Canadian economy
+6.1 A 3 percent inflation target would have prevented the 2009-2010 ELB episode

 In the new Keynesian models like ToTEM and bToTEM, the ELB or ZLB episodes can be prevented by choosing a sufficiently large inflation target.
-For example, in Figure 7 we show that if the Bank of Canada had the inflation target of 3 percent instead of 2 percent, the ELB would never be reached in bToTEM under any solution method in our first experiment.
+For example, in Figure 8 we show that if the Bank of Canada had the inflation target of 3 percent instead of 2 percent, the ELB would never be reached in bToTEM under any solution method in our first experiment.